refractionx/quadpack-wasm/README.md

 ## Why?

 I couldn't find usable libraries running in the browser for quadrature methods.
-Most scientific frameworks like SciPy, R or GSL rebuild or rewrite QUADPACK, but using those directly on the web greatly increases the application size or have license constraints.
+Most scientific frameworks like SciPy, R or GSL rebuild or rewrite QUADPACK, but using those directly on the web greatly increases the application size or has license constraints.

 As an example using SciPy on pyodide (which also pulls a WASM runtime, numpy and BLAS, etc...) can quickly grow beyond 200MB.

 ## Tools

-MinGW + Flang 17 + LLVM 17 + LLD 17
+Build: MinGW + Flang 17 + LLVM 17 + LLD 17

 ## Files & Folders